+Facebook is still in the lead of ad channels for both .
+The high quality of this ad channel makes it a perfect traffic source for A/B tests.
 The Facebook Pixel is an analytics tool that helps you evaluate the efficiency of Facebook Ads campaigns.
 It gives you the understanding of how users interact with your ads making conversion tracking, optimization and remarketing way easier.

 If you run A/B experiments with SplitMetrics and integrate them with the Facebook Pixel, you can get even more insights into users behavior on product pages and advance the efficiency of your marketing activity.

-Integrating the Facebook Pixel with SplitMetrics experiments you get:
+Benefits of Integrating Facebook Pixel with SplitMetrics:

 - better insights into experiments: track actual conversions on Facebook Analytics for the better understanding of such audience characteristics as gender, age, and behavior patterns.